ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 When the client later reconnects to any HTTPS server for the same domain it again receives a set of SCTs.
-The client MUST update its store of SCTs for the domain and MUST send to the server the ones in the store that were not received from that server.
+The client MUST update its store of SCTs [should also discard SCTs from unknown logs] for the domain and MUST send to the server the ones in the store that were not received from that server [that are for that server].

 Note that the SCT store also contains SCTs received in certificates.

-The client MUST NOT send the same set of SCTs to the same server more often than TBD.
+The client MUST NOT send the same set of SCTs to the same server more often than TBD. [suggestion: "sent to the server" only really counts if the server presented a valid SCT in the handshake and the certificate is known to be unrevoked (which will be hard for a MitM to sustain)]

 An SCT MUST NOT be sent to any other HTTPS server than one serving the domain that the certificate signed by the SCT refers to.
 This would lead to two types of privacy leaks.
 First, the server recieving the SCT would learn about other sites visited by the HTTPS client.
-Secondly, auditors or monitors recieving SCTs from the HTTPS server would learn information about the other HTTPS servers visited by its clients.
+Secondly, auditors or monitors recieving SCTs from the HTTPS server would learn information about the other HTTPS servers visited by its clients. [if SCTs were widely gossiped, neither of these would be true]

 If the HTTPS client has configuration options for not sending cookies to third parties, SCTs MUST be treated as cookies with respect to this